Visiting

 Recommended hotel – Novotel Liverpool Paddington Village

 The Novotel Liverpool Paddington Village is located in a prime position next door to The Spine and just a stone’s throw from the many university campuses.
 As the highest hotel in the City, it offers incredible views over Liverpool and the River Mersey.
-Preferential rates for congress delegate bookings will made available from July.
+Preferential rates for congress delegate are available after booking your Congress ticket.

 Address: 3 Paddington Village, Liverpool L7 3FA